AscendingPassage.com HOME PAGE.

 yourself verily on the threshold of the profound desolations of

-Arabia, from which no barrier, after all separates you.
-Were it not
+Arabia, from which no barrier separates you.
+In fact it has no limits.

-After travelling for about three-quarters of an hour, we see in the
+After traveling for about three-quarters of an hour, we see in the

 distance a number of lights, which have already been kindled in the